-The 10 Best French Restaurants in Dallas — Bishop Arts, Uptown, Lower Greenville, and More Great Spots
+The 10 Best French Restaurants in Dallas — Uptown, Knox, Oak Lawn, and More Great Spots

 French food may not be the most prominent kind of cuisine in Dallas, but the city does have a good variety of authentic spots to explore if you’re looking.
-You can find a romantic date night spot in an unassuming Lower Greenville space or a trendy, Francophile-friendly concept with crawfish beignets in Bishop Arts.
+You can find a romantic date night spot in Knox-Henderson or a trendy, Francophile-friendly concept with escargot in University Park.

 From soufflé-focused restaurants to neighborhood bistros, these are the 10 best French restaurants in Dallas.